benhowell/benhowell.github.com/_drafts/invocation-matters.md

 #### Message Queue
 The [message queue][7] is an asynchronous messaging pattern that uses a first in, first out (FIFO) queue as a buffer between caller and callee.
 When an event or state change occurs, a caller can enqueue a message on the message queue, and, at a later point in time, a consumer can process that message or event by removing it from that queue.
 The consumer will process messages in the order of arrival (FIFO).
 Message queues decouple caller and callee in both space and time, that is "X" doesn't care where "Y" is or when (or if) "Y" will act on an event or message.
 The callee can process messages from the queue when it's good and ready which means the producer is no longer in control.
-Message queues may also have rules for message expiry and the like but that is beyond the scope of this article.
+Message queues may also have rules for message expiry and the like but that's beyond the scope of this article.
 The message queue pattern is a version of the publish/subscribe pattern, and you can find a complete code example in a previous article: [Publish/Subscribe using Scala and Akka EventStream]({% post_url 2014-04-18-scala-and-the-akka-eventstream %})

 Pros:

  * decouples caller and callee in both space and time.

- * efficient and manageable (in development terms) when many "other parties" need to be notified of events (i.e. a many-to-one relationship).
+ * efficient and manageable (in development terms) when many "other parties" need to be notified of events (i.e. a one-to-many relationship).

  * allows concurrent execution

- * good for loops (UI thread, game, long running listener or polling tasks, etc.) as execution is not blocked within the loop.
+ * good for responsive systems (UI thread, game, long running listener or polling tasks, etc.) as execution is not blocked within the loop.
 As soon as an event or message is pushed onto the message queue, execution continues.

  * consumers can increase without modification to caller.